mfaani/mfaani/content/posts/what-is-manifest-lock-file/index.md

 ## Summary

 - `Manifest.lock` is per machine, while `Podfile.lock` is per project.
-- `Manifest.lock` should never be commited, while `Podfile.lock` must always be committed.
+- `Manifest.lock` should never be committed, while `Podfile.lock` must always be committed.
 - `Manifest.lock` should always match the `Podfile.lock`.
 Otherwise you'll get a build error.
 - Committing the /Pods folder depends on your team's decision.
 It's optional.